How to Identify and Eliminate Bot Traffic in Your Account

 How to Locate and Eliminate Bot Traffic

 Start by reviewing your analytics data.
 This is the place to get all insights regarding your traffic and do your due diligence.
 When you identify traffic you suspect as fake, check specific data parameters such as high bounce rate, low page or session count, and a high number of new sessions.
 Also, check to see if the sessions are consistent with the content.
 If your primary targets are English speaking audiences, receiving a good chunk of traffic from non-English speaking countries should raise a flag.
 If your analytical capabilities are limited, implement proper tracking and collect the data you need to more accurately determine fraudulent activities.
-No single metric will paint the whole picture, especially if both real and fake traffic are in play.
+No single metric will paint the whole picture, especially if both real and fake traffic is in play.
 That’s why you need to keep an eye on onsite factors such as slow loading times or slow website performance.

 Identifying bot traffic largely depends on your ability to combine multiple factors and spot any suspicious data or lopsidedness.
 Then, there’s the matter of eliminating it, which should be the easier part.
 Bots regularly refresh cookies and you can use that to your advantage.
 Perform frequent updates to your exclusion list with known bot IP addresses, user and device IDs, as well as domain and subdomains of known fraudulent sites.
 Updates are important because new domains are registered almost every day.
 Once again, be aware of different tactics, publishers, ad networks, and else to identify strategies and trends in order to eliminate fraud.
 Understand various types of bot activities that both you and others encounter to deal with them more easily.
 Finally, nip the evil in the bud by engaging with trustworthy partners who are both transparent and active in mitigating bot traffic.
 Good partners will always be open to discuss the volume and type of traffic and will be strict on any form of irregularities.